-It’s little wonder that graphite gaskets from Stephens Gaskets have almost universally replaced asbestos, iron and various other metals gaskets previously in use all over the world.
+It’s little wonder that graphite gaskets from Stephens Gaskets have almost universally replaced asbestos, iron and various other metals gaskets.
 The list of advantages offered by graphite is simply enormous and adds up to a 100% unique material with endless practical uses.

 Where can you use gaskets made from graphite?